 So to put it simply, the WooCommerce Payments plugin main features are:

 • A payment gateway to accept credit and debit cards directly onsite.

 • A dashboard for managing transactions, including payments, refunds, disputes, and deposits, integrated into your site’s WordPress administration area.

-You will see on the left side of the dashboard under WooCommerce tabs, there’s a new payment tab that lets you view charges, issue refunds, and deal with disputes.
+- You will see on the left side of the dashboard under WooCommerce tabs, there’s a new payment tab.

 You still will have to set it up in order to accept payments.

 As part of the registration process, you’ll be asked to identify the type of entity, provide a phone number and e-mail.

 At this point, they will send you a code via SMS, and you’ll have to enter the code to confirm the phone number.